diogo-pessoa/milestoneThree/UserStories.md

 ## Features

-- As a Developer I want the site to have a responsive interface with a sensible colorScheme
+- As a Developer, I want the site to have a responsive interface with a sensible colorScheme
-  - Using Materilize framework with a brown color-scheme listed on [UX section of README](https://github.com/diogo-pessoa/the-bookshelf#ux)
+  - Using the 'Materialize' framework with a brown color-scheme listed on [UX section of README](https://github.com/diogo-pessoa/the-bookshelf#ux)

-- As a Developer I want a Navigation Bar on the top of the page.
+- As a Developer, I want a Navigation Bar on the top of the page.
 - Using materialize there's new responsive NavBar to base.html template, That is also a sidebar on base.html for smaller screen